openvinotoolkit/datumaro/site/content/en/docs/formats/cifar.md

 Datumaro can convert a CIFAR dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats).
-To get the expected result, convert the dataset to a format that supports the classification task (e.g. MNIST, ImageNet, PascalVOC, etc.) There are several ways to convert a CIFAR dataset to other dataset formats:
+To get the expected result, convert the dataset to a format that supports the classification task (e.g. MNIST, ImageNet, PascalVOC, etc.)

+There are several ways to convert a CIFAR dataset to other dataset formats using CLI:

 ``` bash
 datum create